The Anchorage at Setting Point & Pomato Point

 Sadly, Lowell died as the result of a tragic explosion in July, 2002, while making a new BBQ for his restaurant.
 His BBQ lobster dinners were legend in the BVI and he took great pride in cooking them himself.
 Sue Wheatley, Lowell's second wife, continues to operate her restaurant & bar while his daughter Lorraine and son Lawrence Wheatley run the hotel.
 Sue has brought in several new innovations to their business such as a small provisioning store, gift shop and Internet access for visiting sailors!

 There are several new places popping up on this 10 mile long Island as well.
-Potter's By The Sea is just one of them!
-You will want to hire a car or taxi to tour this little slice of heaven and visit all the beaches!
+Potter's By The Sea is no longer new, but it is newer than most.
+You will want to hire a car or taxi to tour the island and visit all the beaches.

 Vernon Soares and wife Julie, settled in Anegada in 1967 and began to build Neptune's Treasure Hotel and Restaurant.
 Today, the Soares' family (which includes Vernon's children Mark, Dean, Sheila & Linda as well as several grandchildren) are firmly entrenched in the island and are the largest fresh seafood suppliers in the British Virgin Islands.